WireGuard/wireguard-windows/README.md

 ### Building

-Windows 10 64-bit is required.
+Windows 10 64-bit or Windows Server 2019, and Git for Windows is required.
 The build script will take care of downloading, verifying, and extracting the right versions of the various dependencies:

 ```
 C:\Projects> git clone https://git.zx2c4.com/wireguard-windows